cftiangco/umbra-tic-tac-toe/README.md

 - You should have docker and docker-compose extension installed on your local machine
 - Run the below link in the root folder where the docker-compose.yml file is located
+- Make sure ports 3000 and 8000 are available on your machine

 ```http
     docker-compose up